opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/local-applications/what-is-an-app/index.md

 <p>For information about how mesh networks work, read the <strong><a href="/docs/cck/networking/intro-to-mesh/">Intro to Mesh</a></strong> module.</p>

-<p>To learn more about setting up a local application server and determining an ideal location on the network for it, check out the module on <strong>Locating a Local Server</strong> (Coming Soon). </p>
+<p>To learn more about setting up a local application server and determining an ideal location on the network for it, check out the module on <strong><a href="/docs/cck/local-applications/locating-a-local-server/">Locating a Local Server</strong></a></p>

 <p>To figure out what types of application your community needs, check out the module on <strong>Determining Community Needs</strong> (Coming Soon).</p>